jeipab/fslr-transformer-vs-iv3gru/preprocessing/docs/OCCLUSION_GUIDE.md

 This implementation is based on research in hand-head occlusion detection for sign language video analysis, incorporating:

-- Computer vision techniques for robust detection
+- Computer vision techniques for detection
 - Temporal consistency filtering
 - Multi-region analysis for linguistic relevance
 - Conservative thresholds for production use